hackclub/hackclub/playbook/workshops/remote_control/README.md

 Actions are just actions:

-- send a text message (addressed above)
+- Send a text message (addressed above)
-- call a phone and have a computer voice say something (addressed above)
+- Call a phone and have a computer voice say something (addressed above)
-- call a phone and play music
+- Call a phone and play music
-- play music through the web page
+- Play music through the web page

 **Triggers**